 \subsection{Predictive performance}

 The predictive performance of the selected set of models on the five datasets is summarized in \Cref{tab:resultspcam}.
-Inception V3 is the best-performing single model with only very few exceptions and for both performance metrics (accuracy, AUC).
+ConvNeXt-L is the best-performing model with only one exception (GasHis on BreaKHis ($\times$40)) and for both performance metrics (accuracy, AUC).
 After the large ConvNeXt-L, its tiny variant ConvNeXt-T, as well as the Inception~V3 and related GasHis hybrid are the next best architectures, when pretraining was applied.